railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 ---------

 We need to define a contract for an employee which will be used during the payslip generation.
-Using the menu :menuselection:`Human Resources --> Contracts` you can define contract.
+Using the menu :menuselection:`Human Resources --> Human Resources --> Contracts` you can define contract.

 .. figure:: images/payroll_contract.png
    :align: center